raffazizzi/wartime-diamondback/_texts/moore-sonnets004-dear.md

 ---
 layout: mei
-title: Sonnets on love, rosebuds, and death: III.
+title: Sonnets on love, rosebuds, and death.
+III.
 Some things are very dear to me
 author: Moore, Dorothy Rudd
 permalink: /moore-sonnets-some-things/
 document: